Neverlow512/epifania/expansion_plan.md

 ## Conclusion

-This plan establishes Processes and Applications tabs as the reconnaissance foundation of Epifania.
+This plan establishes Processes and Packages tabs as the reconnaissance foundation of Epifania.
 These tabs provide visibility into device runtime state and installed software, enabling informed target selection before active analysis begins in the Workshop.

 The phased implementation approach allows for iterative development with clear milestones.
-Each phase delivers usable functionality, avoiding the risk of building everything upfront only to discover UX issues later.
+Phase 1 (tab navigation structure) has been completed successfully, with a clean separation between the Device tab (Frida management) and placeholder tabs for future functionality.

 Once these two tabs are complete, Epifania will have transformed from a Frida server manager into a genuine dynamic analysis platform with reconnaissance capabilities.
 The Workshop tab will then build on this foundation to provide active instrumentation features.